How BIM has influenced building and façade design?

 Arguably the only limitation is your imagination.
 However, there is a very steep learning curve involved (like any other skill) parametric design requires hundreds of hours of practice, patience, and perseverance.
 While the traditional style of designing usually focuses on the 2D plan first, the parametric design focuses on extensive data collection & validation and the setting up of relationships between parameters.
 Plus, all this needs to be set up at the beginning of the project.
 Additionally, since this method of design heavily relies on the data we provide during the design phase, extensive research and data collection are usually done first.
 Anything and everything, from site location to available materials, will contribute key data to the process.

 Unfortunately, parametric design is not always the one to steal the show.
-It requires a large amount of investment of time at the start – where various relationships and algorithms are defined.
+It requires a large amount of time investment at the start, where various relationships and algorithms are defined.
 This does not sit well with some organizations with limited resources, on tight budgets or schedules.

 If the end product is a production-ready model, then the idea is feasible, but for small companies, where the end product is only a 2D Drawing and a visualization of the finished product, the entire scheme might not work out cost-effectively.
 In this case, the traditional design might still be the best choice.